-- 7.4.
+- 7.3.
+Every course including project work, practical work, field work, self-study elective should be entitled as Hard Core (HC) or Soft Core (SC) or Open Elective (OE), Mandatory Course (MC), Skill Enhancement Course (SEC), Foundation Course (FC) by the BoS concerned.
+The BOS of respective program/ discipline shall decide about the total credits for the courses. - 7.4.
 The concerned BOS shall specify the desired Program Objectives, Program Educational Objectives, Program Specific Outcomes and Course Outcomes while preparing the curriculum of a particular program. - 7.5.
-A candidate can enrol for a maximum of 30 credits and a minimum of 20 credits per Semester.
+A candidate can enroll for a maximum of 30 credits and a minimum of 20 credits per Semester.
 However, he / she may not successfully earn a maximum of 30 credits per semester.
-This maximum of 30 credits does not include the credits of courses carried forward by a candidate. - 7.6.
+This maximum of 30 credits doesnot include the credits of courses carried forward by a candidate. - 7.6.
 Only such full-time candidates who register for a minimum prescribed number of credits in each semester from I semester to IV semester and complete successfully 90 credits in 4 successive semesters shall be considered for declaration of Ranks, Medals, Prizes and are eligible to apply for Student Fellowship, Scholarship, Free ships, and such other rewards / advantages which could be applicable for all full-time students and for hostel facilities.